 Research Areas: I am looking to admit one outstanding PhD student in 2020.
 Please refer to the research areas below – if you are interested and have the background listed below; you are welcome to email me.
 I receive hundreds of requests each year – if you do not hear back from me, it means that I am not interested.

 Background Qualifications: The student I am looking for must have (i) an undergraduate or Masters in ECE, applied math or engineering physics, (ii) strong mathematical skills and (iii) an excellent GPA.
 I am not not interested in applied machine learning or image processing.
-I do not accept CS students, unless the student also has a major in mathematics.
+I do not accept students majoring in Computer Science, unless the student also has a major in mathematics.

 My PhD students typically do serious math courses in real analysis, measure theoretic probability, nonlinear systems and statistical learning theory in the first year of the PhD program.
 The PhD student can enrol either in ECE or the Center for Applied Math.
 My current areas of interest include: